bebopjmm/dnd5e-campaigns/hunters_of_damned/Team/Torrin Grimhood.md

 1.

 ### Story Arcs
-1. Link to Alpon Caromarc and the Beast
+1. Link to Alpon Caromarc and the Beast: thinking that he has previous encounter with the Beast when Aplon Caromarc was on his vendetta and lost folks close to him.
+Torrin will be hell bent on vengeance.